Everything's Ducky

-Everything's Ducky is a 1961 comedy film directed by Don Taylor and written by Benedict Freedman and John Fenton Murray.
+Everything's Ducky is a 1961 American comedy film directed by Don Taylor and written by Benedict Freedman and John Fenton Murray.
 The film stars Mickey Rooney, Buddy Hackett, Jackie Cooper, Joanie Sommers, Roland Winters and Elizabeth MacRae.
-The film was released on December 20, 1961, by Columbia Pictures.
+It was released on December 20, 1961, by Columbia Pictures.

 Plot

 Two sailors sneak a talking duck aboard their ship.
 Complications ensue.
 The duck waddles all over the ship until he escapes.